 - □ Follow safety procedures to safely establish roadblocks wherever a road intersects with the EPZ and advise vehicles to reroute. - □ Record all vehicle encounters and air monitoring readings.
-Complete the following forms: ICS 214, A5, B3 & B4. - □ Gain permission from the Public Safety Group Supervisor for response vehicles to enter the hazard area. - □ Provide status updates to the Public Safety Group Supervisor at established intervals; utilize H2CommandCentre H2CommandCentre if available.
+Complete the following forms: ICS 214, A5, B3 & B4. - □ Gain permission from the Public Safety Group Supervisor for response vehicles to enter the hazard area. □ Provide status updates to the Public Safety Group - H2CommandCentre